-Aesthetics aside, what really sets the 2012 Kia Rio apart from the competition is its lavish interior and impressive list of standard and available features.
+Aesthetics aside, what really sets the 2013 Kia Rio apart from the competition is its impressive list of standard and available features.
 The Rio incorporates a 3-cylinder instrument panel and wraparound dash design that is simple and user-friendly.
-Some of the more notable available features include Bluetooth, a 7-inch navigation system with a rear-view camera, push-button start, a UVO voice-activated infotainment system and leather seating surfaces for a more upscale feel.
-While most, if not all of these features can be obtained in the Rio's competitors, we were more impressed in the fact that the Rio offers them in the first place.
-A shockingly good surprise.Exterior
+Some of the more notable available features include Bluetooth, a 7-inch navigation system with a rearview camera, push-button start, a UVO ("your voice" in Kia-speak) voice-activated infotainment system and leather seating surfaces.

-Our time with the 2012 Kia Rio was limited to the 5-door variant, which shares the same features and mechanical details with its 4-door sibling but just looks better, in our opinion.
-Kia's design engineers went back the drawing board and wedged the edges, sloped the shoulder lines and sculpted a new look for the Rio using design elements from its Optima and Sportage brethren.
-The Rio incorporates Kia's signature grille flanked by slanted headlights and a large air dam.
-Sweeping side character lines slope up to the high-placed taillights and steeply-raked rear window.
+Our time with the 2013 Kia Rio was limited to the 5-door variant, which shares the same features and mechanical details with its 4-door sibling.
+Kia's design engineers wedged the Rio's edges, sloped its shoulder lines and sculpted a look using design elements from its Optima and Sportage brethren.
+For 2013, the Rio incorporates Kia's signature grille flanked by slanted headlights and a large air dam.
 The base Rio sits on 15-inch steel wheel or alloys, but stepping to the up-level SX brings more stylish 17-inch alloys.
 All things said, it looks like the product of some serious Optima and Sportage canoodling.

-Options for the 2012 Kia Rio come in the form of packages.
+Options for the 2013 Kia Rio come in the forms of packages.
 For example, notable features in the SX Premium Package include push-button start with Smart Key, a navigation system, leather seating surfaces, heated front seats and a moonroof.
+The EX Convenience Package adds 15-inch alloy wheels, power folding side mirrors, fog lights, rearview camera and the UVO infotainment system.
 The ECO package includes the ISG (Idle Stop and Go) technology and Active ECO system for optimal fuel-efficient driving.

-The 2012 Kia Rio's sole motivator is the same 138-horsepower, 1.6-liter direct-injected 4-cylinder engine that powers its Hyundai Accent cousin.
-With automatic transmission, the power plant returns projected gas mileage numbers of 28 mpg in the city and 36 mpg on the highway.
-But the Rio has an ace up its sleeve in the form of ISG technology.
+Regardless of trim, motivation for the 2013 Kia Rio comes from a 138-horsepower, 1.6-liter direct-injected 4-cylinder engine mated to either a 6-speed manual or 6-speed automatic transmission.
+Bolstering fuel savings on Rio models with an automatic transmission is the optional Eco package that includes ISG technology.
 The acronym stands for "Idle Stop and Go," which is a fuel-saving system that turns off the engine when the car is stopped and seamlessly turns it on again when the brake pedal is released.
 This eco-smart mechanism is good for approximately one more mpg across the board, according to Kia.

 138 horsepower @ 6,300 rpm